Chumash people: Produce initiative

-Worldview
+Worldviews and cosmology

 Chumash worldview is centered on the belief "that considers all things to be, in varying measure, alive, intelligent, dangerous, and sacred."
 According to Thomas Blackburn in December's Child: A Book of Chumash Oral Narratives published in 1980, the Chumash do not have a creation story like Tongva, Acjachemen, Quechnajuichom, and other Takic-speaking peoples.
-Rather, as summarized by Susan Suntree, "they assume that the universe with its three, or in some version five, layers has always been here.
-Human beings occupy the middle region, which rests upon two giant snakes.
+Rather, as summarized by Susan Suntree, "they assume that the universe with its three, or in some versions five, layers has always been here.

+Human beings occupy the Middle Region, which rests upon two giant snakes.
 Chronological time is unimportant, though the past is divided into two sections: the universal flood that caused the First People to become the natural world and, thereafter the creation of human beings, the arrival of the Europeans, and the devastating consequences that followed."

 The middle region (sometimes referred to as 'antap), where humans and spirits of this world live and where shamans could travel in vision quests, is interconnected with the lower world (C'oyinahsup) through the springs and marsh areas and is connected to the upper world through the mountains.
 In the lower world live snakes, frogs, salamanders.
 The world trembles or has earthquakes when the snakes which support the world writhe.

 Water creatures are also in contact with the powers of the lower world and "were often depicted in rock art perhaps to bring more water to the Chumash or to appease underworld spirits' at times of hunger or disease."
 Itiashap is the home of the First People.
 Alapay is the upper world in Chumash cosmology where the "sky people" lived, who play an important role in the health of the people.
 Principle figures of the sky world include the Sun, the Moon, Lizard, Sky Coyote, and Eagle.
 The Sun is the source of life and is also "a source of disease and death."
+The Sky Coyote, also known as the Great Coyote of the Sky or Shnilemun, is considered to be a protector and according to Inseño Chumash lore, "looks out for the welfare of all in the world below him".
+During the creation of mankind, the Sky Coyote was present among the other important cosmological figures.
+According to John M. Anderson in his work Chumash Demonology, the Eagle, also known as Slo’w, represents the ruler of Polaris.
+The Eagle also is the force that maintains momentum and order among the other stars so that they do not fall down on and destroy earth.